pdufter/staticlama/README.md

 ## Embeddings

-The pretrained static embeddings will be published [here](http://cistern.cis.lmu.de/).
+The pretrained static embeddings are available [here](http://cistern.cis.lmu.de/staticlama).
 The pretrained contextualized embeddings can be downloaded using
 [huggingface](https://huggingface.co/).

 ## Running the code